Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

 \subsection{Bare-Rock Planet Model}

 We use a numerical model of a bare-rock planet with a wavelength-dependent albedo to simulate the surface temperature and resulting thermal emission from our list of targets.
-We define a 10x10 grid of surface points on the day-side, and calculate the temperature at each by balancing the downward flux $F_{d}$ and the upward flux $F_{u}$ at each grid point on the surface:
+We define a 10x10 grid of surface points on the day-side, and calculate their temperatures by balancing the total downward flux $F_{d}$ and the upward flux $F_{u}$ at each grid point on the surface:

 where $F_{S}(\lambda)$ is the incoming stellar spectrum, and $B(\lambda,T)$ is the Planck function for temperature $T$.
+These are integrated over all modelled wavelengths and balanced, giving $\int F_{d}(\lambda) d\lambda = \int F_{u}(\lambda) d\lambda $ at each grid point.
 We use the stellar spectrum of the member of the SPHINX model grid with the most similar parameters to the modelled star \citep{iyer2023sphinx}, scaled to match the instellation of the effective temperature of the modelled star.
 We numerically balance the upward and downward fluxes to solve for the local surface temperature $T_{\mathrm{surf}}$ at each day-side grid point for a particular surface type, planet, star, and solar zenith angle.
 Finally, we integrate the emitted flux seen by an observer from each point on the 10x10 planetary surface grid to derive the planetary spectrum.